openads-project/openadstack/docs/technical-architecture.md

 | `LOG_LEVEL` | OpenADService Compose files | Usually `info` | Sets the ROS 2 node logging level. |
 | `USE_SIM_TIME` | OpenADService Compose files | Usually `false` | Selects wall-clock time or the ROS `/clock` topic. |

-Deployments can override these defaults project-wide through a `.env` file or for individual services through the Compose `environment` section.
+Deployment compositions can override these defaults project-wide through a `.env` file or for individual services through the Compose `environment` section.
 The [demo `.env` file](../demo/.env), for example, enables `USE_SIM_TIME` for all OpenADServices so they consume the published `/clock` topic.